fetchai/agents-aea/docs/generic-storage.md

 Default behaviour on keep terminals state dialogues is set according to the protocol specification but can be set explicitly with skill configuration section.

-Skill configuration to keep terminated dialogues for DefaultDialogues.
+Skill configuration to keep terminated dialogues for `DefaultDialogues`.
 Example:
 ### Dialogues dump/restore on agent restart
 If storage is enabled then all the dialogues present in memory will be stored on agent's teardown and loaded on agent's start.